bbucsy/BMEVIIIMB12-homework-bbucsy/README.md

     rails db:seed
 ```

-To run webapp in local run
+To run webapp in local run.
+This will start a server and a PostgreSQL & Redis isntance via docker compose
 ```
     bin/dev
 ```